 Fifty-one years later we have still not learned the lesson from this Apollo 8 mistake.
 Indigenous people have been learning lessons from flight mistakes for at least a hundred times as long.
 Could we, perhaps, learn something from them?
 Taylah Griffin thinks so.
 She is a young, indigenous Gangulu woman from Australia and the first indigenous graduate with a Bachelor of Electrical and Aerospace Engineering degree from the Queensland University of Technology.
 Last month she advocated for greater encouragement for indigenous people to enter the professional science and engineering community.
 Her employer, Boeing, is very busy at the moment.
 But Boeing will likely be part of the missions to land the next "Eagles."
 Large corporations seldom listen to their more junior employees, but I believe that Boeing would be well-advised to listen to what Taylah Griffin has to say.

-Learn more about the Kazakh people.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Learn more about the Kazakh people.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!